Cue Cards Samples with band 8 answers

 Model Answer 1:

 My friend, a political science teacher at a local college, and I often argue about the roles of the large empires in shaping the history of our world.
-And to prove our points and arguments, we try to watch TV documentaries, especially the documentaries on “important political events” in history and collect information from them.
+And to prove our points and arguments, we try to watch TV documentaries, especially documentaries on “important political events” in history and collect information from them.
 Today, I would like to talk about one such documentary which I watched about a year ago which was quite interesting.

-It has one particular episode on the Roman republic days with the problems of northern Gallic tribes, and then it also talks about the role of Caesar in shaping the empire and so forth.
-By the way, I already had learned a little about the history of the Roman Empire, by reading different kinds of books and watching some historical facts on TV before, but this particular documentary taught me a great deal about the history of western civilization as a whole.
+It has one particular episode on the Roman Republic days with the problems of northern Gallic tribes, and then it also talks about the role of Caesar in shaping the empire and so forth.
+By the way, I already had learned a little about the history of the Roman Empire, by reading different kinds of books and watching some historical facts on TV before, but this particular documentary taught me a great deal about the history of Western civilization as a whole.

-Anyway, the TV documentary was particularly interesting to be me because it opened my eyes to the flaws and greatness of the Roman civilization which also essentially is the civilization of Europe.
+Anyway, the TV documentary was particularly interesting to me because it opened my eyes to the flaws and greatness of the Roman civilization which also essentially is the civilization of Europe.
 I found it interesting also because Christian religion indeed played a very important role in shaping the European civilization even though many Europeans today like to disagree with it.

 Model Answer 2: